LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 And ~~cond[ resource~~ will allow us to- So the goal is to have a registry of predicates, and the goal is you can use those predicates to say, if these directories or resource files exist or not depending on the conditions you would list in a special file.
 I think that's all for Resource Loader.
 I know that **Leo** has some stuff to talk about registry dictionaries.
 They can't talk, so it'll be on the text channel.
 But I can read it out once he's typed it out.

-Registry Dictionaries API - originally known as Registry and Tree Attributes API - is pretty much feature-complete, besides networking.
-Recently, an implemented feature allows you to use tags as keys, meaning you can give much more entries in the same value if all the entries are in a specific tag. ~~Complete tags aren't completely tested~~ but they are implemented and through ~~workifying~~, understand how tags work.
-If you're asking what's the Registry Dictionaries API, it's basically the same as tags xcpt we can also give values to each entry.
-So the use case can be like a biome dictionary which could be used to also give- Well, it can be used to det which biomes the mod will spawn along with weights.
+(**ADudeCalledLeo**: "**Registry Dictionaries API** (originally known as Registry Entry Attributes API) is pretty much feature-complete (besides networking)!
+A recently implemented feature allows you to use tags as keys, meaning you can _give multiple entries the same value if all the entries are in a specific tag_.
+Currently tags aren't _completely_ tested, but they are implemented and _should_ work if I understand how tags work.")

+**LambdAurora**: If you're asking what's the Registry Dictionaries API, it's basically the same as tags except we can also give values to each entry.
+So the use case can be like a biome dictionary which could be used to also give- Well, it can be used to determine which biomes the mod will spawn along with weights.
 To call the ~~interred~~ like that.
 The goal is to be able to view that in code and via datapacks. ~~I think with 32~~.
 Unless **i509VCB** has something to say, then that's all.

 **i509VCB**: I believe we'll be fine, yep.
 If there's other questions, we can answer them closer to the end of the meeting.